 Some patients may have non-seeing, misshapen or deformed eyeballs as a result of severe injury or severe chronic diseases of the eye.
 These eyes may cause chronic pain.
 The pain can be relieved and a near normal appearance can be restored by removing the eye or the contents of the eye.
 The defect is replaced with an implanted sphere made of silicone or a porous material.
-The patient’s blood vessels and body tissues grow into making it part of the patient’s own body.
+The patient’s blood vessels and body tissues grow into the implant, making it part of the patient’s body.

 Note: You may click on any image below in this article to enlarge and view the description.